AjayrajSingh/topaz/tools/README.md

 ## OS X Firewall Warnings

-On OS X there can be an annoying firewall dialog every time the Magenta tools are rebuilt.
+On OS X there can be an annoying firewall dialog every time the Zircon tools are rebuilt.
 To prevent the dialog disable the firewall or sign the new binaries, for instance to sign the `netruncmd`:

-    sudo codesign --force --sign - $FUCHSIA_DIR/out/build-magenta/tools/netruncmd
+    sudo codesign --force --sign - $FUCHSIA_DIR/out/build-zircon/tools/netruncmd

 The dialog will now only appear the first time the command is run, at least until it gets rebuilt.